Saint Mary Cathedral

 FAQ

-What famous work can we admire inside the cathedral?
+Which famous work can we admire inside the cathedral?

 What can be admired in the center of the Baptistery?

-Is the monument accessible to people with disabilities?
+Is the monument accessible for people with disabilities?

-The church is completely accessible.
+The complex is fully accessible.

-Is it possible to access to the monument with animals?
+Is it possible to access the monument with animals?

-It is not possible to enter the monument with animals, except in cases of guide dogs with muzzle accompanying a disable guest.
+It is not possible to access the monument with animals, except for cases of guide dogs with muzzles accompanying guests with disabilities.

 When to visit